20 Tips and Tools That Make House Demolition Simple

 Let the Demo Begin

 Most storm damage repairs start with some kind of demolition.
-Sure, you can bust stuff up and pull nails with a framing hammer, but you can do it a lot faster with the Pulverizer.
-Think sledgehammer meets pry bar meets nail puller.
+Sure, you can bust stuff up and pull nails with a framing hammer, but you can do it a lot faster with the Pulverizer, a "sledgehammer meets pry bar meets nail puller".

 This tool weighs twice as much as a regular hammer, giving you the power to knock apart even the most stubborn studs.
 Each end has a built-in pry bar, and the Pulverizer delivers three different methods for pulling nails.
 Plus, it has a really cool name.
 You can buy a Razorback Pulverizer online.

 Fence Post Removal

 This is an easy way to remove 4x4 fence posts sunk in concrete: Screw a piece of scrap 2x4 to the post a couple of inches from the ground, put a landscape timber alongside as a fulcrum, and use a long metal bar as a lever.
 Just stand on the bar, and the post and concrete footing will usually pop right out of the ground.